Who Is Quentin Tarantino?

 In 2015, the director revisited the Western theme for The Hateful Eight.
 Featuring such frequent Tarantino collaborators as Jackson, Roth and Madsen, the film snagged Golden Globe nominations in several categories.

-Four years later, Tarantino delivered his follow-up effort, Once Upon a Time in Hollywood.
-Co-starring DiCaprio and Pitt, the film focuses on Tinseltown at a time when the power players of the old studio system are giving way to a new guard and the city's residents are shaken by news of the Charles Manson family murders.
-The eagerly anticipated feature reportedly drew a seven-minute standing ovation following its May 2019 premiere at the Cannes Film Festival.
+Four years later, Tarantino delivered his follow-up effort, Once Upon a Time... in Hollywood.
+Co-starring DiCaprio and Pitt, the film focuses on the former's struggles to remain relevant as an actor in 1969, presenting an twist on the real-life events that led to the infamous Charles Manson family murders.
+The feature reportedly drew a seven-minute standing ovation following its May 2019 premiere at the Cannes Film Festival, and went on to earn Golden Globe wins for Best Screenplay and Best Motion Picture - Musical or Comedy.

 After a series of sexual assault accusations ended the career of producer Harvey Weinstein and sparked the #MeToo movement in late 2017, Tarantino admitted he knew about Weinstein's behavior toward women and expressed regret that he didn't do more to stop it.
 He was also forced to account for his own alleged misogynistic behavior as a director, including the rumor that he forced Thurman to drive a dangerous stunt car while filming Kill Bill, resulting in a life-changing accident for the actress.